The red circle above indicates the time we discuss in this section.

 Genko (元寇): Mongolian Invasion

-13| Late Kamakura Period: Genko (鎌倉末元寇) described the Mongolian invasion was described simply.
-Here is the more detailed description.
-The Mongol Empire was a vast empire spread between present Mongol areas to Eastern Europe from 13 to 14 centuries.
-Grandson of Genghis Kahn, Kublai Kahn sent several official letters to Japan demanding Japan to become a dependency state of the Mongol Empire (元: Yuan) and demanded to send a tribute to them.
-They threatened Japan that they would invade if Japan did not accept their demand.
-Hojo Tokimune (北条時宗) who was in power in Kamakura Bakufu (government) at the time, refused and ignored the letters many times.
-That led to the two times invasions by the Mongol Empire.
-It is often said that the strong typhoon hit Japan on each invasion.
-Mongols were chased away by these two big typhoons.
-This is correct but the real story had more to it.
+13| Late Kamakura Period: Genko (鎌倉末元寇) described the Mongolian invasion simply.
+Here is a more detailed description.
+The Mongol Empire was a vast empire that spread between present Mongolia to Eastern Europe from the 13th to the 14th centuries.
+The grandson of Genghis Kahn, Kublai Kahn, sent several official letters to Japan demanding Japan to become a dependent state of the Mongol Empire (元: Yuan), and ordered to send a tribute to them.
+They threatened Japan that they would invade if Japan did not follow their demand.
+Hojo Tokimune (北条時宗), who was in power in Kamakura Bakufu (government) at the time, refused and ignored the letters many times.
+That led to the two-time invasions by the Mongol Empire.
+It is often said that the strong typhoon hit Japan on each occasion, and Mongols were pushed away by the two big typhoons.
+This is correct, but the real story had a lot more to it.

-What happened was Mongols decided to quit the fight and went back to their country.
-For Mongols, even though they were winning, they also lost many soldiers and lost one of the major key people in the army.
-The Mongols realized that no matter how much Mongols won, the Japanese kept coming more and more from everywhere.
-Also, Mongols realized they could not expect reinforcements from their country across the ocean.
+What happened was that the Mongols decided to quit the fight and went back to their country.
+The reason was that even though they were winning, they also lost many soldiers and one of the key person of the army.
+The Mongols realized that no matter how much they won, the Japanese kept coming more and more from everywhere.
+Also, the Mongols realized that they could not expect reinforcements from their country across the ocean.
 Their stocks of weapons were getting low.
-It was the Mongols decision to go back.
-Here is a twist.
-Around the end of October (November by today’s calendar), the sea between Hakata (where Mongols were stationed) and Korea was a very dangerous sea because of the bad weather.
-Only the daytime of the clear south wind day is possible to sail.
-The sea where the Mongol soldiers had to sail back was called Genkai Nada (玄界灘), very famous for the rough sea.
-Mongols decided to go back at night.
+The Mongols decided to go back.
+Here was a twist.
+Around the end of October (November by today’s calendar), the sea between Hakata (where Mongols were stationed) and Korea was very dangerous because of the bad weather.
+Only a clear day with the south wind made it possible to sail over the sea.
+The name of the sea where the Mongol soldiers had to sail back is called Genkai Nada (玄界灘), very famous for the rough water.
+For some reason, the Mongols decided to head back during the night.
 That was a mistake.
 They may have caught a moment of the south wind, but it did not last long.
-As a result, they encountered the usual severe rainstorm.
-Many ships hit against the cliff, ships capsized, people fell into the ocean, and several hundred broken ships were found on the Japan shore.
+As a result, they encountered a usual severe rainstorm.
+Many ships hit against each other, against the cliff, capsized, and people fell into the ocean.
+Several hundred broken ships were found on the shores of Japan.

 The Mongol invasion ended here.
-This is called Bunei-no-Eki (文永の役).
-Mongols lost a large number of people, ships, soldiers, food, weapons.
-Actually, it was Korea who lost a great deal, they were forced to supply all of the people, food, weapons, etc. by the Mongols.
-After this war, in Korea, only old men and children were left to work on the farm, on top of it, they had a drought and long rain.
+This war is called Bun’ei-no-eki (文永の役).
+The Mongols lost a large number of people, ships, soldiers, food, and weapons.
+Actually, it was Korea that lost a great deal.
+They were forced to supply people, food, weapons, etc., by the Mongols.
+After the war, in Korea, only older men and children were left to work on the farm.
+On top of it, they had a drought and prolonged rain.

-Koan-no-Eki (弘安の役) 1281
+Ko’an-no-eki (弘安の役) 1281

 The stone wall scene.
 Photo from Wikipedia.
 Public Domain